 When a product doesn’t work as it should, and you get hurt, the manufacturer and seller are required to compensate you for your injuries.
 However, big companies are used to intimidating consumers and forcing them to accept less than they deserve.

 That strategy doesn’t work when a Hershey defective products lawyer is defending you.
-At Ostroff Injury Law, we aren’t afraid to take on the big companies and fight like hell for your rights.
+At Ostroff Godshall Injury and Accident Lawyers, we aren’t afraid to take on the big companies and fight like hell for your rights.
 Founding Partner Jon Ostroff and Managing Partner Rich Godshall have helped hundreds of clients recover millions of dollars in “misleading marketing” cases involving pharmaceutical manufacturers who failed to disclose known risks.
 Call us today to get a dedicated advocate working for you.